 Migration package

 The Migration Package was a bundle of several legislative proposals by the Merkel government in 2019 that reformed labor migration and asylum law (including the Skilled Immigration Act).
 A further migration package (Migration Package I) was passed by the Scholz government in 2022.
-Among other things, Migration Package I introduced the right of opportunity to reside (see Section 104c of the Residence Act ).
+Among other things, Migration Package I introduced the right of opportunity for residence (see Section 104c of the Residence Act ).

 Related legal source: Skilled Immigration Act 2019